Can you build a cheaper X100 with a mirrorless body and pancake lens?

 |Swings and roundabouts: there are advantages and disadvantages to each solution, but both these 35mm equivalents have a lot going for them, whether as main or secondary camera.|

 Ultimately, going down this route, whichever brand and combination you choose doesn't buy you such an photographer-focused camera as the likes of the Ricoh GR II or the Fujifilm X100F.
 You usually have to settle for a darker lens and significantly less control and you certainly won't get features such as a leaf shutter.
 Worse still, you don't even necessarily save that much money.
+So what you're really getting is a substitute, not a like-for-like alternative.

 However, the clear benefit of slapping a pancake (or something vaguely like it) on a little mirrorless camera is flexibility.
 Because, as soon as you want to expand your horizons beyond the pancake's field of view, you can can put on another lens and do just that.
 So please think carefully about which other lenses are available and, whatever you decide, I hope you enjoy the prime lens shooting experience.